-Condo ownership is picking up speed across Canada.
-According to the 2016 census, nearly 1.9 million condominiums were occupied by Canadians in 2016.
-Between 2016 and today, you can bet that number has increased for a number of reasons.
+Condo ownership has picked up speed in urban centres across Canada.
+According to the 2016 census, nearly 1.9 million condominiums were occupied by Canadians.
+And in the time between 2016 and today, you can bet that number has increased for a number of reasons.

 Condos are seen everywhere from bustling urban centres to sleepy suburban pockets, but since we’re talking affordability (or lack thereof) let’s see where they fall in relation to their single-detached counterparts in Canada’s priciest housing markets – Toronto and Vancouver.

-According to the latest figures reported by the Toronto Real Estate Board, the average price of a condo in the 416 was $555,004.
-While that price was up 20.9 per cent in a year-over-year comparison, it’s still a far cry from your average detached house, priced at $1,287,765.
+According to the latest figures reported by the Toronto Real Estate Board, the average price of a condo in Toronto was $615,582.
+The price has increased almost 12 per cent year-over-year, but it’s still a far cry from your average detached house, at $1,342,363 (Source: Market Watch, September 2018).

-Meanwhile, the Real Estate board of Greater Vancouver reported the average apartment condo was priced at $642,000 in October, while the average detached house came in at about $1 million more, at $1,609,600.
+Meanwhile in Vancouver, the average apartment condo was priced at $687,300, while the average detached house came in at $1,540,900.
+(Source: Real Estate Board of Greater Vancouver)

 Due to their very nature, condos have typically been a downtown mainstay.
 Their smaller size has always been worth the trade-off when it comes to convenience and the amenities steps from home.
 And thanks to urban sprawl and urban un-affordability, condos can be seen rising in suburban areas as well, close to transit hubs, shopping and services that make them a great alternative to traditional single-family homes.

-According to Statistics Canada, between 2011 and 2016, the growth rate of Canadian households living in condominiums was up 16.6 per cent in Census Metropolitan Areas, defined as areas with a population of at least 100,000, of which 50,000 or more live in the core.
-Non-CMAs (read: smaller cities and towns) were not far behind, with a growth rate increase of 11.9 per cent.
+According to Statistics Canada, between 2011 and 2016, the growth rate of Canadian households living in condominiums was up 16.6 per cent in Census Metropolitan Areas, which are defined as areas with a population of at least 100,000, with 50,000 or more living in the core.
+Non-CMAs (read: smaller cities and towns) were not far behind, with the growth rate increasing by 11.9 per cent.

 Does the term “turn-key” resonate with you?
 This is a big draw to condo ownership across all ages and stages in life.